faisalm93/Python_Crash_Assignmets/README.md

-# Python_Crash_Assignmets
+# Python_Crash_Function_Assignmets
-This is an Assignments that refreshes my python learning experience.
+This is an Assignments that refreshes my python learning experience in function.